zenstackhq/zenstack/README.md

 @@deny('all', auth() != owner && !published)
 ```

-When client code sends a query to list all `Post`s, ZenStack's generated code intercepts it and injects a `where` clause before passing it through to Prisma (conceptually):
+When client code sends a query to list all `Post`s, ZenStack's generated code intercepts it and injects int the `where` clause before passing it through to Prisma (conceptually):

 ```js
 {